 The West German Foreign Minister, Herr Walter Scheel, today (Tuesday) called at the Palace of Carthage in Tunis to see President Habib Bourguiba.

-The West German Foreign Minister, Herr Walter Scheel, today (Tuesday) called at the Palace of Carthage in Tunis to see President Habib Bourguiba.
+Background: The West German Foreign Minister, Herr Walter Scheel, today (Tuesday) called at the Palace of Carthage in Tunis to see President Habib Bourguiba.
 The German Statesman is on a private visit to Tunisia, during which he has also held talks with his counterpart, M. Mohamed Masmoudi.